TransparencyInternationalEU/lobbycal/README.md

 Via the wordpress plugin, the typo3 extension or on a static html page, the meetings of a user can be embedded on any website.

-Only past meetings will be displayed.
+Only past meetings will be displayed, unless otherwise configured in the user account on the lobbycal server.

 ## QUESTIONS